This page provides useful information and guidance for Group Leaders, Site Managers, Wardens, Cleaners and Hall Hire Coordinators.

 - Floors, bathrooms and kitchens should also be cleaned frequently depending on use (at a minimum weekly).

 - Cleaning products should be stored safely in containers that are intended for the purpose and properly labelled.

 - Safety Data Sheets for Cleaning products should be displayed.
 Cleaners should follow manufacturer’s instructions when using the product e.g. wear gloves and wash hands after cleaning.

 - A cleaning sign-off sheet should be displayed to record cleaning completion and frequency.

 - If there are additional cleaning costs, consider how you will cover these and possibly share costs with hirers (more guidance will be provided separately about liaising with hirers about COVID-19 plans).

-- Cleaning and disinfection must also be undertaken after a person with a confirmed or suspected case of COVID-19.
+- Cleaning and disinfection must also be undertaken after a person with a confirmed or suspected case of COVID-19 has been at the property.
 More information can be provided to you when you report the matter using the Scouts NSW WHS incident report form.

-It is important to read the Guidelines for Hall Hires information pack here to understand and communicate the expectations for hirers.
+The expectations of the Guidelines for Hall Hires information pack here must be understand and communicated to all hall hirers.